 Do you want to get real success out of LinkedIn?
 Then a good foundation or a well-thought-out plan is essential.
 An intention without a plan remains a wish!

 With a foundation, I mean a well thought out strategy that starts with getting to know your target group.
-Really understand where their pain lies, fully attune your personal LinkedIn profile to the customer, create and execute a content plan to reflect your expert status, connect with your target group and ‘last but certainly not least’, engage in conversation with them.
-In short: take the trouble to show interest in your target group in a personal way.
+Really understand where their pain lies, fully attune your personal LinkedIn profile to the customer, create and execute a content plan to reflect your expert status, connect with your target group, and ‘last but certainly not least’, engage in conversation with them.
+In short: take the trouble to show interest in your target group in a personal way, or simply hire a digital marketing agency to do so for you so you can feel confident in producing promising results.